International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_4_Securing_Applications.md

 Issue for this section: https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues/72
+# Securing Applications

+## Securing the Connnector Core Services
+* which security requirements affect the application layer of the connector

-# App Store and Distribution of Apps
+## App Store and Distribution of Apps

-## Apps in the IDS
+### Apps in the IDS
 Apps necessary for processing data, isolated from each other

 What are apps used for?